 The Teaching and Learning Commons (TLC) provides teaching support and resources for faculty, graduate students, and postdoctoral fellows.

 The iDesign team supports faculty who want to improve their teaching through workshops, consultation, and faculty development.
 This unit provides the infrastructure to support faculty in teaching and learning efforts, specifically related to instructional design and technology integration.
 As programs explore active learning initiatives (such as flipped classrooms), instructional and visual designers and classroom technologists are available to assist. iDesign is currently comprised of 3 areas:

 Professional staff is available to support all instructors (full- and part-time faculty, teaching assistants, postdocs) in the desire to improve their teaching and to deepen student learning.
 There is an array of events in face-to-face and online formats, including consultations, workshops, seminar courses, and networking opportunities.
 For postdoctoral fellows and graduate students, the Graduate Academy also provides a range of programs in core competencies for career success.

 West Virginia University offers more than 20 graduate degrees and certificates online and off-campus and 3 undergraduate degree completion programs.
 Through collaboration with WVU’s schools and colleges, this unit provides oversight and support for all online and off-campus programs.

-Student Success supports online and non-traditional students, from initial inquiry through graduation.
-The enrollment team assists students and works closely with departments to streamline the student's experience.
-The staff also supports University College students who are taking online classes in the Multidisciplinary Studies and Regents B.A. bachelor degrees.
+The Student Success team supports online and non-traditional students, from initial inquiry through graduation.
+The staff works closely with academic departments to streamline the student's experience and to develop new programs.